bkammerling/ubuild-jekyll/wunder_collections/_drafts/interview-game-changing-hands-on-services-for-maas-providers.md

 As you can imagine, it is rather easy to perform a singular service such as damage documentation.
 However when you want to combine a lot of services and provide them not only to carsharing fleets, but also to e-scooters, mopeds and company fleets, the operational complexity is a big challenge.

 This is due to several factors.
 As a service provider, you are in touch with different contact persons from various companies which makes the communication complex.
-Furthermore, you have to obey certain timings when it comes to the fulfilment of the services, and we are working in a very dynamic and changing service landscape which can especially be seen in the rise of e-scooters over the last few years.
+Furthermore, you have to obey certain timings when it comes to the fulfilment of the services, and we are working in a very dynamic and ever-changing service landscape which can especially be seen in the rise of e-scooters over the last few years.

 Another challenge is that the services that are being conducted are part of the blue collar service industry where price dumping and working with subcontractors is not uncommon.
 That is why it is important for us to treat our workforce in a fair and respectful way, meaning creating fair working conditions and paying a fair salary.